influxdata/envoy-preflight/README.md

 default           Cert Chain     ACTIVE      true           234412263908381152207233144365276643559     2021-03-19T03:14:59Z     2021-03-18T03:14:59Z
 ```

-when the environment variable `ENVOY_ISTIO_SDS_WARMING_PROTECTION` is set to `true` an extra check is perfomed after the default state one , if there are `< 2` certificates in the certs store the envoy proxy is killed with `/quitquitquit` and rebootstrapped
+when the environment variable `ENVOY_ISTIO_SDS_WARMING_PROTECTION` is set to `true` an extra check is performed after the default state one , if there are `< 2` certificates in the certs store the envoy proxy is killed with `/quitquitquit` and rebootstrapped